andrej-a/Pictures_art_JSpractice_2/README.md

 :heavy_check_mark: creating drag&drop loading of the pictures

 ## Future scopes
-:x: to make this page adaptive page for mobile phones
+:x: to make this page adaptive for mobile phones